Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 [^2]: This is most obvious comparing a Reference 6900XT and the Strix 6800XT.
 The Strix have much more power available and it can beat the overclocked Reference 6900XT when the Strix is pushed to the limits.
 [^3]: By "power", I mean the rated TGP, and not the actual comsumed power.
 However, in practice, those two values are pretty similar, the GPU won't exceed TGP by more than a watt or two.
 [^4]: Unlike Nvidia cards, where overclocking the VRAM will cause visual artifacts, corrupt textures, or crashes, the only indication the VRAM is at its limit for AMD is regressing performance.
-[^5]: When going from idle to full power, all devices, graphics card or CPU, will take a few milisecond to ramp up, depending on the device.
-Dialing up the minimum clocks effectively cancels this ramp up at the cost of running the card at full speed perpetually, which is not worth the absurd idle power consumption this comes with.
-A good analogy would be running your car's engine at 3000 RPM waiting for the red light for the *tiny* advantage during launch, at the cost of absurd amounts of fuel.
+[^5]: When going from idle to full power, all devices, graphics card or CPU, will take a few tens of a milisecond to ramp up to full clock from idle, depending on the device (desktop CPUs tends to ramp up in a few milliseconds, while phone CPUs may take more than half a second).
+Dialing up the minimum clocks effectively cancels this ramp up at the cost of running the device at full speed perpetually, which is not worth the absurd idle power consumption this comes with.
 [^6]: As of Driver version 22.5.1
 [^7]: Back in April 2021, famous overclocker Der8auer set a record for the RX 6900 XT at that time, a whopping 3.225GHz on LN2.
 His [video](https://www.youtube.com/watch?v=fhP46XWMkdY) on the subject have some fairly interesting insights about AMD's clock limits and extreme overclocking for RDNA cards.